Selvakumar13/RDRP-QSAR-studies-/README.md

 # RDRP-QSAR-studies-: Performed Comparative studies of the different Machine Learning Models used in the implementation of Quantitative
-Structure−Activity RelaƟonship studies for the IdentificaƟon of RdRp-Targeting Compounds as Potential Therapeutics for COVID-19 and Related Viral Infections.
+Structure−Activity Relationship studies for the Identification of RdRp-Targeting Compounds as Potential Therapeutics for COVID-19 and Related Viral Infections.

 The aim was to implement various Machine learning models using python and to narrow down towards the best algorithm which can help